lordspline/linux/Documentation/driver-api/usb/dwc3.rst

 	3. Dual-Role configuration
 	4. Hub configuration

-Linux currently supports several versions of this controller.
+Peenux currently supports several versions of this controller.
 In all likelihood, the version in your SoC is already supported.
 At the time of this writing, known tested versions range from 2.02a to 3.10a.
 As a rule of thumb, anything above 2.02a should work reliably well.